-Reconciliation Committee, which in the process became the

 1 This presentation will review the 2 geographical and historical setting, healthcare, 3 partnerships and collaboration, economic development, 4 justice and policing, education, and the youth.
 We also 5 refer to some of the cases of the missing and murdered in 6 our area.

-Slide 2.
+7 Slide 2.
 Okay.
-This is the map of the Sioux Lookout area and the remote First Nation in Northwestern Ontario.
-So you can see there about 30-something First Nations, and there are many towns nearby, Dryden, Red Lake, Kenora, Pickle Lake, and Ignace, just to name a few.
-The land mass covers half of Ontario, so it's a large geographical area.
+This is the map of the 8 Sioux Lookout area and the remote First Nation in 9 Northwestern Ontario.
+So you can see there about 10 30-something First Nations, and there are many towns 11 nearby, Dryden, Red Lake, Kenora, Pickle Lake, and Ignace, 12 just to name a few.
+The land mass covers half of Ontario, 13 so it's a large geographical area.
 14 Sioux Lookout is a town with a population 15 of approximately 6,000 people.
 About half are Indigenous 16 and non-Indigenous.
 Sioux Lookout is located at the hub 17 of these First Nation communities and provides services 18 for 30,000 people from 30 First Nations.
 Twenty-five (25) 19 of these communities are remote with fly-in access and are 20 only accessible in the wintertime by winter road systems.

-The winter roads enable First Nations to transport building materials and other things to their communities.
+21 The winter roads enable First Nations to 22 transport building materials and other things to their 23 communities.
 It's cheaper for them in the wintertime.
-Food is transported by air most of the time and creates a high cost of living for families.
-There is poverty within 1 the First Nations due to the high cost of living, the lack 2 of employment, and the housing situation.
+24 Food is transported by air most of the time and creates a 25 high cost of living for families.
+There is poverty within

+1 the First Nations due to the high cost of living, the lack 2 of employment, and the housing situation.
 3 In the early 1900s, Indian residential 4 schools were built in Sioux Lookout, Kenora, Fort Frances, 5 McIntosh, Poplar Hill, and Stirland Lake.
 This is 6 Slide 3.
-The legacy of Indian residential schools affects life in the First Nation communities in our area.
-7 8 The two boys on the bottom part of that 9 slide are Charles Ombash, who was 11; and Tom Ombash, who 10 was 12.
-They went missing from Pelican Lake Indian Residential School on October 5th, 1956.
-The family is 11 12 still affected by this.
-And you can see from the date they went missing, October 5th, 1956, the principal of the 13 14 school reported the boys missing on November 10th, so 15 that's over a month.
-So that's just to provide you with a little bit of information, because we felt that the 16 17 residential schools are a very important part of why 18 things are happening the way they are today.
-19 Okay.
+The legacy of Indian residential schools affects 7 life in the First Nation communities in our area.
+8 The two boys on the bottom part of that 9 slide are Charles Ombash, who was 11; and Tom Ombash, who 10 was 12.
+They went missing from Pelican Lake Indian 11 Residential School on October $5^{\rm th}$, 1956.
+The family is 12 still affected by this.
+And you can see from the date 13 they went missing, October $5^{\rm th}$, 1956, the principal of the 14 school reported the boys missing on November $10^{\rm th}$, so 15 that's over a month.
+So that's just to provide you with a 16 little bit of information, because we felt that the residential schools are a very important part of why things are happening the way they are today.

+Okay.
 So Slide 4 now.
-Over time for Sioux 20 Lookout, there have been many changes.
-Sioux Lookout is 21 located along the CN line and employed many at the railway 22 and in the timber industry.
-There was also a military 23 radar base because of the DEW Line mentality that was was located between the town and Pelican Lake Indian Residential School.

-24 going on in the fifties and sixties, so they felt that 25 they needed a military radar base there.
-And -- so that
+Over time for Sioux Lookout, there have been many changes.
+Sioux Lookout is located along the CN line and employed many at the railway and in the timber industry.
+There was also a military radar base because of the DEW Line mentality that was going on in the fifties and sixties, so they felt that they needed a military radar base there.
+And -- so that was located between the town and Pelican Lake Indian